 In this article, we will discuss the Mute snoring solution and whether it works.

-The Mute snoring nasal device is an internal nasal dilator, which the company claim allows people to breathe more and snore less.
+The Mute Snoring nasal device is an internal nasal dilator, which the company claims allows people to breathe more and snore less.
 In 2014, the device received approval from the Food and Drug Administration (FDA).

 Mute functions mechanically by propping open the nasal passageway, allowing people to breathe through their nose more easily.
 It does not use drugs or medication, and it does not contain materials such as bisphenol A or latex.

-Snoring is a common problem that many people experience.
+Snoring is a common issue that many people experience.
 Treatment options can range from simply trying to avoid sleeping on the back to surgery.

 Generally, experts recommend starting with conservative measures.
 For snoring that results from poor nasal breathing, experts support the use of nasal dilators, such as Mute.

-While Mute may help reduce snoring in some people, the company state that it is not a suitable treatment for sleep apnea.
+While Mute may help reduce snoring in some people, the company states that it is not a suitable treatment for sleep apnea.

 Mute comes in small, medium, and large sizes.
-The company have a sizing guide, which people can use to determine which size is right for them.
+The company has a sizing guide, which people can use to determine which size is right for them.

 If the device is hanging out or feeling loose, a person can adjust the loops to ensure the device fits snugly.

-The company provide a video instructing people how to use Mute.
+The company provides a video instructing people on how to use Mute.

 If a blocked or narrow nasal airway is causing snoring, nasal dilators may be an effective form of treatment.
 A

-According to the Mute website, the device brings the following benefits:
+According to the Mute website, the device offers the following benefits: